Karulai

 Karulai is a small town and panchayath in Nilambur Taluk of Malappuram district.
 It is situated on the banks of the Karimpuzha River.
 Edakkara, Nilambur, Pookkottumpadam, and Vaniyambalam are the nearest towns.

 Tourist attraction

-Karulai is the "gods' own village" in Kerala State with green forest, and has a variety of animals and fish in the River Karimpuzha.
+Karulai is the "gods' own village" in Kerala with green forest, and has a variety of animals, plant and fish species in the River Karimpuzha.
 A considerable area of the Karulai village is forest which includes the Nedumkayam Rainforest.

+Karulai has a very low population density and majority of the population lives near bus stands because of a large number of forest areas.
+This village is home to over 20,000 inhabitants.